sangria-graphql/sangria-graphql.github.io/getting-started.md

 POST  /graphql  controllers.Application.graphql
 ```

-In `Application` controller you sill define an action which is very similar to akk-http route and it will:
+In `Application` controller we need to define an action which is very similar to akk-http route and it will do following things:

 * Extract `query`, `operationName` and `variables` from request JSON body
 * Parse the `query`